IP-04/3308-Project-Team-8/README.md

 1. Ensure Dependencies are Installed

-ou can do this by running: npm install
+you can do this by running: npm install

 2. Set Up Environment Variables

 Ensure that the required environment variables are set up in a .env file in the ProjectSourceCode directory.
 The .env file should contain the following variables:

 # database credentials
 POSTGRES_USER="postgres"